 Black Friday & Cyber Monday Risks from a Business POV

 Shoppers can take several precautions, including those explained above, to make it harder for attackers to target their personal and financial information on Black Friday and Cyber Monday.
 Not all of these steps can help businesses to protect themselves around the holiday season, however.
 That’s unacceptable given the fact that 58% of businesses don’t step up their own security practices around the holidays, as Tripwire learned in its poll last year.

 Tim Erlin, VP of Product Management & Strategy at Tripwire, puts the holidays’ risks facing businesses into perspective for us:

 Because it’s a busier time and more money is flowing through their systems, attackers will be more likely to target businesses with the hope that the surge in transactions will serve as a smokescreen.

 In particular, ransomware and other types of malware are a concern for businesses around this time of the year.
-Cybercriminals that are targeting businesses ultimately just want the organization to pay the ransom, which can be avoided by having good incident response measures in place and secure, up-to-date backups.
+Cybercriminals that are targeting businesses ultimately just want the organization to pay the ransom, which can be avoided by having good incident response measures and secure, up-to-date backups in place.

 Given those risks, businesses should balance their investments in security awareness training for employees with those in robust security measures that can help to scan their systems for suspicious activity.
 Learn how Tripwire’s solutions can help in that regard.